-In this short document, we have attempted to outline the enormous and unprecedented challenges facing higher education as a result of the COVID-19 pandemic.
+In this short document we have attempted to outline the enormous and unprecedented challenges facing higher education as a result of the COVID-19 pandemic.
 We have not attempted to define or enumerate the manifold benefits the nation derives from a diverse and robust network of colleges and universities that offer high quality education and training.
+In a subsequent essay, we will address these issues as an additional and further justification for the resources we are seeking.